 \subsection{Computational Efficiency}

-The computational efficiency of the SS-FNO-EA-ADC(3) method was further evaluated by calculating the electron affinity of a large molecular system, Zn-protoporphyrin, which has been previously investigated for electron attachment.~\cite{duttaPairNaturalOrbital2016} The molecular geometry was taken from the Supplementary Material of Ref.~\onlinecite{duttaPairNaturalOrbital2016}.
-The calculation was performed on a dedicated workstation equipped with an Intel(R) Xeon(R) E5-2667 v4 @ 3.20 GHz processor and 512 GB of RAM.
-The aug-cc-pVTZ basis set together with the aug-cc-pVTZ/C auxiliary basis was employed for the Zn atom, while the aug-cc-pVDZ and aug-cc-pVDZ/C basis sets were used for all other atoms.
+The computational efficiency of the SS-FNO-EA-ADC(3) method was further evaluated by calculating the electron affinity of a large molecular system, Zn-protoporphyrin, which has previously been studied in the context of electron attachment.~\cite{duttaPairNaturalOrbital2016} The molecular geometry was taken from the Supplementary Material of Ref.~\onlinecite{duttaPairNaturalOrbital2016}.
+The calculation was performed on a dedicated workstation equipped with an Intel Xeon E5-2667 v4 processor (3.20~GHz) and 512~GB of RAM.
+The aug-cc-pVTZ basis set together with the aug-cc-pVTZ/C auxiliary basis was employed for the Zn atom, while the aug-cc-pVDZ basis set with the aug-cc-pVDZ/C auxiliary basis was used for all other atoms.
 Zn-protoporphyrin consists of 75 atoms and 326 electrons, with a total of 1184 virtual orbitals.
-Application of the SS-FNO truncation threshold of $10^{-4}$ reduced the virtual orbital space to 807, and the number of natural auxiliary functions decreased from 4053 to 3440 with the NAF threshold of $10^{-2}$.
+Applying an SS-FNO truncation threshold of $10^{-4}$ reduced the virtual orbital space to 807 orbitals.
+Using an NAF threshold of $10^{-2}$ further reduced the number of auxiliary functions from 4053 to 3440.
 The total computation time for the SS-FNO-EA-ADC(3) calculation was 1 day, 10 hours, and 13 minutes, with the SCF step requiring only 18 minutes.
 The canonical ADC(2) calculation for a single root required 2 hours and 8 minutes, of which 34 minutes were spent on intermediate generation.
 In the truncated basis, the ADC(3) calculation took 1 day, 7 hours, and 20 minutes, with 17 hours and 49 minutes required for intermediate construction.
 The ADC(2) calculation took 20 minutes in the SS-FNO basis.
-The SS-FNO-EA-ADC(3) method gives an electron affinity of 1.041 eV for the lowest electron-attached state.
-The corresponding Dyson orbital for Zn-protoporphyrin is depicted in FIG.~\ref{fig:Zn_Dyson}.
+The SS-FNO-EA-ADC(3) method yielded an electron affinity of 1.041~eV for the lowest electron-attached state.
+The corresponding Dyson orbital for Zn-protoporphyrin is depicted in Fig.~\ref{fig:Zn_Dyson}.